 Record of Prior (Experiential) learning Applicants may enter the programme at various levels with Recognition of Prior Learning (RPL) or Recognition of Prior Experiential learning (RPEL) in accordance with the University General Regulations.
 Any programme specific restrictions are outlined below.
-For those students who have undertaken Non-Medical Prescribing (V300), either at level 6 or different credit size, a level 7 negotiated module will be offered for advanced standing.
-This has been specifically requested by the stakeholders in an earlier iteration of the programme and remains valuable.
-Equally, however, candidates who have already gained the Glyndwr Certificate in Non-Medical Prescribing can choose not to RPL this in order to take advantage of the optional modules available on the programme.
+For those students who have undertaken Non-Medical Prescribing (V300), either at level 6 or different credit size, NHS7D4 Negotiated Learning module 1 will be offered for advanced standing.
+NHS7E4 Negotiated Learning Module 2, is then on offer as an optional module within the programme and remains valuable.
+Equally, however, candidates who have already gained the Wrexham Certificate in Non-Medical Prescribing can choose not to RPL this in order to take advantage of the optional modules available on the programme.